 \textbf{Policy optimization:} The offline algorithms include CQL \cite{kumar2020conservative} and IQL \cite{iql}.
 In CQL algorithm, the actor network $\pi_{\theta}$ and critic network $Q_{\omega}$ adopt a $3$-layer feed-forward neural network with learning rate of $1\times 10^{-4}$ and $3\times 10^{-4}$, respectively.
 The \texttt{cql weight} and \texttt{temperature} are set as $5.0$ and $1.0$ for all tasks, respectively.
 In the IQL algorithm, the actor network and critic network adopt a $2$-layer neural network with learning rate of $3\times 10^{-4}$ and $3\times 10^{-4}$, respectively.
 Similar to \cite{iql}, the \texttt{expectile} and \texttt{temperature} are set as $0.7$ and $3.0$ for mujoco tasks and $0.8$ and $3.0$ for adroit tasks.

 \textbf{Parameters choice:} In the reward modeling aspect, the selection mechanism $f(\sigma_0^{u},\sigma_1^{u})$ is designed to enhance the quality of generated data, thereby improving the reward model's performance under limited preference data.
 Two critical parameters require careful selection for \texttt{LEASE}: the confidence threshold $\kappa_p(\sigma_0^{u},\sigma_1^{u},\widehat{y})$ and the uncertainty threshold $\kappa_\tau(\sigma_0^{u},\sigma_1^{u},N_R)$.
 These parameters are chosen from two sets: $\kappa_p\in \{0.85,0.95\}$ and $\kappa_\tau\in \{0.05, 0.08\}$.
 For confidence threshold choice, we set $\kappa_p$ as $0.85$ and $0.95$ for locomotion tasks (mujoco domain) and manipulation tasks (adroit domain), respectively.
 For the uncertainty threshold choice, we set $\kappa_\tau$ as $0.05$ and $0.08$ for CQL and IQL algorithms, respectively.
-For detailed techniques on parameter selection, please refer to Section \ref{Parameter}.
-It should be noted that RL often requires extensive parameter fine-tuning depending on the specific task.
-This paper focuses on proposing an efficient preference-based RL framework, rather than on optimizing performance through parameter tuning.
-Therefore, the parameters adopted in this study are not necessarily optimal.
+For detailed techniques on parameter selection, please refer to Section \ref{Parameter}. \ttx{Note that RL typically entails extensive parameter fine-tuning tailored to specific tasks.
+In this paper, the primary focus is placed on proposing an efficient preference-based RL framework, rather than on pursuing performance gains via parameter tuning.
+As such, the parameters employed in this study do not necessarily represent the optimal configuration.}